charnwoodstoves

 We’ve all stood on that crowded train or tube, with everyone packed like tight sardines, each of us trying to catch a breath and doing our best to ignore the people we are pressed against.
 In these experiences, what if we allowed that person next to us a little room to hold onto a hand rest, or proffered a smile?
 Those small acts of kindness might create a change not just to that moment but to our whole sense of the world around us.
 These moments rarely happen in such spaces, but as Maya Angelou says, “Hope and fear cannot occupy the same space.
 Invite one to stay.”

 It’s often said that in our culture the smiling face may be a hint at naivety and lack of intelligence, but in this we don’t consider the loss of humanity.
 In the words of Samuel Coleridge, “Friendship is a sheltering tree.”
 If we were to take the sense of friendship beyond those within our own circle and look outside of our individuality to the stranger, maybe there is also a friend?
 Schopenhauer defines the gift of genius as the discarding of our own personality, in order to “remain pure knowing subject, the clear eye of the world.’’
 In Zadie Smith’s essay ‘Windows on the Will: Anomalisa’ she writes that Schopenhaeur believed that our suffering is a result of us focusing on our individuality.
 If we saw this ‘will’ as part of us all and, in displaying compassion to each other, we would become part of shared consciousness.
 We see clearly and understand more now of this sense of shared consciousness within the natural world.
 The conversation through the mycelium network between trees for instance and the nutritional support that they provide even to a ‘foreign’ tree in trouble are not dictated by their desire for individuality.
 This kindness is all around us in nature.
 My daughter recently visited the zoo, and she watched captivated as one monkey carefully removed the fleas from another.
-Does this counter the old mantra ‘it’s a dog eat dog world’? .
+Does this counter the old mantra ‘it’s a dog eat dog world’?

 The contemporary Indian folk artist Raghu Dixit’s new album Shakkar is based on a time when Dixit felt suicidal and “stripped of the desire to live.”
 The piece that begins this album is about a make-believe sugar fairy called Shakkarpan who he says, “walked him back to life.”
 The song of the fairy is about how she brings joy and smiles to people just “because.”
 Dixit grew out of the sadness back to embracing a childlike innocence.
 In this album, he wrote a series of songs about simple acts of kindness, for example, a song about the school girl that stole sugar to redistribute it to those who had never tasted sweetness.

 Perhaps our loss of childhood innocence is further exacerbated by the way we form our relationships.
 This has changed so much, through such phenomena as dating apps, so many ways a bit like verifying your identity for a bank account to be assessed by some fairly cold criteria on what makes another person acceptable.
-We’ve all been part of those conversations at dinner or a party, in which we asked “so what is that you do.”
+We’ve all been part of those conversations at dinner or a party, in which we asked “so what is it that you do.”
 This could simply be a way of understanding another’s interests, but it’s also fuelled with the potential of commodifying the worth of another.
 How easy it is to not really take the time to know this person, rather a bit like scrolling just pass onto the next.

 There is, however, hope in the very essence of being reminded of kindness, trying to remove our prejudices, fears of the ‘other’ and being present in that moment of being kind.
 If one is still skeptical with what might be perceived as sentimentality, we can take heart in the words of psychiatrists like Dr Ishok of Cedar Sinai who says that kindness is beneficial to our brain both as a mood regulator but a management of conditions such as depression and anxiety.
 He says that the daily practice of kindness, “helps us feel better and helps those that receive them.
 We are building better selves and better communities at the same time.”